ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 > "Look, you want to know about me?
 I used to do some things, with some people, but that's gone now and so are many of them.
 You happy?"

 At least that's the best I can remember.
-I don't think I really started _lying_ lying until the next day.
+I don't think I really started _lying_ lying until the later that day.

 ...